 These are generally for higher level management and only show top level numbers and trends.
-I might include a post at a later date about dashboard design fundamentals but for now I only mention my preferred software for these reports.
 I like to use Tableau for building dashboards as it’s really quick to get started, simple to use for a beginner and Tableau connects to many different data sources – databases, spreadsheets, text files, etc. It’s also simple to put together dashboards which are dynamic and visually appealing.

-Anything to be shown over time and/or comparing 2 or more similar things would appear as a trended graphical report.
+Anything to be shown over time and/or comparing 2 or more similar things is suited to a trend chart.
 This enables the user to spot trends at a glance and identify areas that might require further investigation.
 Comparison against a target / another values works well in a bullet chart.
 I tend to use Tableau for this.

-Sometimes the data isn’t suitable graphically, for example you might want to display a group of non related metrics for a specific time month.
-Maybe you’re showing too much data to show in a graph but it is easy to read in a tabular format.
+Sometimes the data doesn’t work graphically.
+For example you might want to display a group of non related measures for a specific time month.
+Maybe you’re showing too much data for a graph but it is easy to read in a tabular format.
 This is also a common way to supply data to those who want to do further analysis on large datasets as long as it’s simple to export the data into our next level, the spreadsheet.
 SSRS is my software of choice for tabular reporting, although Tableau can also work.

 Usually only analysts (or someone doing analysis as part of their job) would need data right at the very bottom level.
-I prefer to use Excel as a medium for displaying the data in a pivot table or tabular format linked directly to the data so there’s no need to update the data as it can be made to refresh automatically.
+I prefer to use Excel to display the data in a pivot table or tabular format.
+Excel can link directly to the data source, therefore it is possible to refresh automatically.